 In an analysis of nearly 100 studies on parent-child relationships, father love (measured by children’s perceptions of paternal acceptance/rejection, affection/indifference) was as important as mother love in predicting the social, emotional, and cognitive development and functioning of children and young adults.

 Specifically, the studies showed that:

 The benefits are significant for both father and child.
-Children with an involved, loving father are significantly more likely to do well in school, have healthy self-esteem, exhibit empathy and pro-social behavior, and avoid high-risk behaviors such as drug use, truancy and criminal activity.
+Children with an involved, loving father are significantly more likely to do well in school, have healthy self-esteem, and exhibit empathy and pro-social behavior.
+They’re also more likely to avoid high-risk behaviors such as drug use, truancy and criminal activity.

 Even though 18 years may seem like an eternity, it’s not.
 Children grow up really quickly, so maximize precious moments with them.